 Hanoi Party chief lauds apparel maker's adaptability in mitigating Covid-19

-The Hanoitimes - A shift to face mask production helps Garment 10 Corporation cope with the current crisis.
+A shift to face mask production helps Garment 10 Corporation cope with the current crisis.

 Secretary of the Hanoi Party Committee Vuong Dinh Hue has hailed Garment 10 Corporation, one of Vietnam’s leading companies in garment and textile industry, for its swift transition from clothing to face mask production.